Russian finance ministry sees jump in Sberbank dividends for 2018-2020

-MOSCOW, June 30 Russia's finance ministry expects the country's largest bank, Sberbank, to sharply increase its dividends over the next three years, according to ministry budget forecasts seen by Reuters.
+MOSCOW, June 30 (Reuters) - Russia's finance ministry expects the country's largest bank, Sberbank, to sharply increase its dividends over the next three years, according to ministry budget forecasts seen by Reuters.

 The finance ministry expects the budget to receive 150 billion roubles ($2.5 billion) in dividends from state-controlled Sberbank next year, versus the 67.8 billion roubles the budget is expected to receive this year.